vfarcy/hexoskelet/source/_posts/Stackedit.md

 Welcome to StackEdit!
 =====================

-This is a very first blog post written using StackEdit](https://stackedit.io/).
-StackEdit is a free, open-source Markdown editor based on PageDown, the Markdown library used by Stack Overflow and the other Stack Exchange sites.
+This is a very first blog post written using [StackEdit](https://stackedit.io/), a free, open-source Markdown editor based on PageDown, the Markdown library used by Stack Overflow and the other Stack Exchange sites.

 ----------